What makes a dedicated server from Namecheap better?

 Namecheap’s network is fast, reliable, secure and DDoS resilient.
 We have multiple upstreams delivered across fiber entering the datacenter at diverse points.
 The fiber itself is routed diversely meaning no carrier outage or fiber cut could take our network offline.
 I’ve seen some other server providers have single fiber routes into the building or insufficient capacity across multiple routes that have been taken offline by a single fiber cut.
 In 2015, that isn’t really acceptable; locate your data center in an area where fiber is in abundance or lay multiple fiber routes into the building.

 The connectivity we bring in is then connected to our core network. we use Juniper for our core switching and routing, shown at a high level in the diagram below.

 The network is fully 10/40G with multiple 10G delivered on fiber to each top of rack switch.
 Meshing means the network is fully redundant and can withstand multiple failures.
 Additionally, we have our own unique DDoS protection within the network with both inline DDoS scrubbing and external, out of network, scrubbing centers.
 While many providers’ approach to DDoS is purely to null route the IP address, we contain, scrub and clean most DDoS attacks at no charge to our customers.

 All of the above is backed up by perhaps what Namecheap is best known for.
 Our amazing customer service.

-Across Namecheap, everyone is 110% dedicated to delivering a customer experience that is second-to-none.
+Across Namecheap, everyone is 110% dedicated to delivering a second-to-none customer experience.
 Customers always come first and every day, I’m made proud by examples of our team going above and beyond to support our customers.
 Our dedicated server range is no different and we offer competitively priced manage and true fully managed service plans for customers wishing to leave the management of the server software to us.